shortcut/SwiftyGROQ/README.md

 ## Roadmap

-The most important aspects of building queries can be used id SwiftyGROQ, but some parts have yet to be implemented.
+The most important aspects of building queries can already be used id SwiftyGROQ, but some parts have yet to be implemented.
-As an emergency fix, you can use `Custom` to write GROQ as a string:
+As an emergency fix, you can use `Custom` to write pure GROQ as a string:
 ```swift
 // *[@["1"]]
 GROQuery() {